 All the graduates will be assigned to line and substation shops across JCP&L's service area.
 Their work assignments will rotate as part of the training program.

-JCP&L, a FirstEnergy Corp.
-(NYSE: FE) subsidiary, serves 1.1 million New Jersey customers in the counties of Burlington, Essex, Hunterdon, Mercer, Middlesex, Monmouth, Morris, Ocean, Passaic, Somerset, Sussex, Union and Warren.
+JCP&L serves 1.1 million customers in the counties of Burlington, Essex, Hunterdon, Mercer, Middlesex, Monmouth, Morris, Ocean, Passaic, Somerset, Sussex, Union and Warren.
 Follow JCP&L on Twitter @JCP_L, on Facebook at www.facebook.com/JCPandL or online at www.jcp-l.com.

-FirstEnergy is dedicated to safety, reliability and operational excellence.
+FirstEnergy Corp. is dedicated to integrity, safety, reliability and operational excellence.
 Its 10 electric distribution companies form one of the nation's largest investor-owned electric systems, serving customers in Ohio, Pennsylvania, New Jersey, West Virginia, Maryland and New York.
-The company's transmission subsidiaries operate more than 24,000 miles of transmission lines that connect the Midwest and Mid-Atlantic regions.
-Visit FirstEnergy online at www.firstenergycorp.com and follow on Twitter @FirstEnergyCorp.
+The company's transmission subsidiaries operate approximately 24,000 miles of transmission lines that connect the Midwest and Mid-Atlantic regions.
+Follow FirstEnergy online at www.firstenergycorp.com and on Twitter @FirstEnergyCorp.